 Click here to listen to Gallery Aferro’s Founding Director Emma Wilcox speaking with WBGO’s Junius Williams about Newark 350th and the mobile portrait studio.

-Portrait days, the dates and locations of which were publicized via social media, posted on aferro.org, and announced on our email list, were offered across Newark’s neighborhoods, with additional “popup” days based on public requests.
+Portrait days, the dates and locations of which are publicized via social media, posted on aferro.org, and announced on our email list, have been offered across Newark’s neighborhoods.
 We are working very hard to identify sites and community partners in every neighborhood so please keep in touch!
-We are trying to take as many portraits as possible, if you are interested in having the studio come to your neighborhood or event just email us.
-Tell us what your event is and how many people you expect might participate.
-If we are able, we will contact you to make arrangements.

 The 350 portraits were exhibited in October 2016 for Newark Open Doors with a fun and exciting launch reception for everyone.
 After that, the portraits of Newarkers will be useful as a civic, visual archive for the city in perpetuity, available for traveling exhibits, or simply to be held in the palm of someone’s hand on a phone screen as they tell friends about the day their portrait was made: That’s me!
 Look!

 This program is proudly sponsored by the PSE&G Foundation and by Newark Celebration 350.
 Newark Celebration 350 commemorates Newark’s rich 350-year history by celebrating the talents of its citizenry and its remarkable achievements.